-- You have both Medicare Part A and Medicare Part B (Section 2.2 tells you about Medicare Part A and Medicare Part B) - -- and -- you live in our geographic service area (Section 2.3 below describes our service area). - -- and -- you are a United States citizen or are lawfully present in the United States.
+- You have both Medicare Part A and Medicare Part B (Section 2.2 tells you about Medicare Part A and Medicare Part B) - -- and -- you live in our geographic service area (Section 2.3 below describes our service area.
+Incarcerated individuals are not considered living in the geographic service area even if they are physically located in it). - -- and -- you are a United States citizen or are lawfully present in the United States.